 DATA PROTECTION

-We take data protection seriously.
-This notice is intended to inform you how we process your data and your entitlements and rights under the data protection rules.
-It is effective from 25th May 2018.
+We take data protection very seriously and inform you herein how we process your data and what claims and rights you are entitled to under data protection regulations.

-1. Controller responsible for data processing; contact details
+1. Office responsible for data processing and contact data

 Swiss Life Asset Managers Deutschland GmbH